 (b) Additional investments and proposals, if any, being implemented for reduction ofconsumption of energy:

-The measures that are proposed to betaken/under implementation are expected to reducethe power consumption by nearly 3 to 4 units/ Tn of cement and overall heat consumption by around 10-15 k.cals per kg ofclinker.
-However, during the year, the power was broughtdown by 1 unit despite lower capacity utilization while heat consumption was reduced by 4k.cals per kg of clinker.
+(c) Impact of measures at (a) and (b) above for reduction of energy consumption andconsequent impact on cost of production of goods: The measures that are proposed to betaken/under implementation are expected to reduce the power consumption by nearly 2 to 3units / Tn of cement and overall heat consumption by around 10-15 k.cals per kg ofclinker.
+However, during the year, the power consumption was maintained despite lowercapacity utilization while heat consumption was reduced by 7 k.cals per kg of clinker.

 (d) Total energy consumption and energy consumption per unit of production: Given inForm 'A' annexed.